Shamir-Lab/Logrank-Inaccuracies/README.md

 The implementation of the permutation-based method to compute the exact log-rank p-value is based on code from the permGS R package: https://cran.r-project.org/web/packages/permGS/index.html.
+It requires to install the R survival package, and to load the parallel package.

 The data needed to reproduce the TCGA analyses are here: http://acgt.cs.tau.ac.il/multi_omic_benchmark/download.html.